saurabhbiswas/EasyBackend/README.md

 Node.js v22.9.0 should be installed

-To test with front end ,Refer, https://github.com/saurabhbiswas/Easy-FrontEnd/blob/main/README.md
+To test with Front End ,For installation Refer, https://github.com/saurabhbiswas/Easy-FrontEnd/blob/main/README.md